 School and school year

-Transcripts of universities attended (unofficial copies are acceptable)
+Transcripts of universities attended (unofficial copies are fine)

-One to three page essay explaining significance of anthropology, where you see the direction of the field, and how you feel qualified for the award
+One to three page essay explaining what you believe to be the significance of anthropology, where you see the direction of the field, and why you feel qualified for the award

 CV for graduate student applicants